 The third option that I recommend and use is a good old camera light.
 Okay.
 This is a bit old school.
 This one runs with external batteries.
 You need– this one has, I can’t remember how many, but they’re AAA batteries.

 They last quite a while so I had, I’ve had these in there for ages.
 I like the camera light because once again, it’s dimmable, so you can turn it on, increase the level of lighting and adjust it with the dial.
 These are really cheap as well.

 I like these as an option because I don’t really feel that you have to spend that much money on lighting as long as you have some lighting.
 And these are quite cheap.
 These are, I can’t remember how much these were, but we’ve got these overseas and I’ve seen these everywhere.

 Lots of different lighting providers provide these.
 And you can just have a couple of these whether you, you know, mount them on a tripod or just put them around the place and then you can just have different lighting sources.

 And they’re small and they’re compact and they run by battery and they’re such a great option and underutilised.
 They are a bit, a little bit bulky, particularly when you compare it to like, you know, the Manfrotto led, but you get a lot more light than you would from the smaller Manfrotto light or the smaller led lights.

-So that brings me to the fourth lighting option.
+That brings me to the fourth lighting option.
 Now one may question, Oh, actually before we go to that I also love these camera lights because they usually also come with filters.
-So this has an orange filter.
+This has an orange filter.